Sheri Moon Zombie: Career

 Moon reprised her role as Baby Firefly in the 2005 sequel to House of 1000 Corpses, titled The Devil's Rejects.
 The Devil's Rejects was financially successful, recouping its roughly $7 million budget during its opening weekend, going on to earn over $16 million and better received by critics than its predecessor.
 Critic Roger Ebert gave the film three out of a possible four stars.
 Ebert wrote, "If you are a hardened horror-movie fan capable of appreciating skill and wit in the service of the deliberately disgusting, The Devil's Rejects may exercise a certain strange charm."
 Moon was awarded Spike TV's Scream Awards award for "Most Vile Villain" alongside co-stars Haig, Moseley and Leslie Easterbrook for their portrayal of the Firefly family.
 Following that, she was awarded a Fuse/Fangoria Chainsaw Award for best duo with her co-star Moseley.

 Moon designed a clothing line, Total Skull, which debuted at the end of May 2006.
 She explains, "The phrase 'total skull' to me means awesome, rad, the best of the best."

 In 2007, Moon starred as Eva Krupp in a short faux trailer segment for the film Grindhouse, directed by Zombie and titled Werewolf Women of the SS.
 She also appeared in her husband's remake of the 1978 horror classic Halloween, portraying Deborah Myers, the mother of Michael Myers and Laurie Strode.
 At the time, it was the highest-grossing overall film in the Halloween franchise.
 Moon reprised her character in the sequel Halloween II, which was released on August 28, 2009.
 Moon provides the voice for the character of Suzi-X in the animated film The Haunted World of El Superbeasto, written and produced by her husband, Zombie.
 In 2010, she guest-starred on the series CSI: Miami in the episode "L.A.", which was directed by her husband.
 She reprised the role of Baby Firefly in the sequel to The Devil's Rejects, 3 from Hell, which was released in September 2019.
 Fathom events held a 3-day theatrical opening.
 It is set to appear one final time in theaters before being released on DVD and Blu-ray.
 Reviews for the film were mixed.

 Personal life

-On October 31, 2002, she married heavy metal musician and film director Rob Zombie at the Graceland Wedding Chapel, after almost nine years of dating, and subsequently changed her name to Sheri Moon Zombie.
+On October 31, 2002, after almost nine years of dating, she married heavy metal musician and film director Rob Zombie at the Graceland Wedding Chapel, and subsequently changed her name to Sheri Moon Zombie.
 As of 2019, she resided with Zombie between a home in Los Angeles and a farm in Connecticut.
 She is a vegan and animal rights supporter, and she houses rescued animals at her Connecticut farm.